-Thanks for Viewing, Comments are always welcome, and zoom in for a a closer look.
+Thanks for viewing and comments are always welcome.
+Zoom in for a closer look.
 M 🙂

 ABOVE: A few miles east of the Mt.
 St. Helens Visitor Center in Washington State, Rt.
 504 crosses the Toutle River, (located near “Toutle” on the satellite image below.)
 BELOW: Topless Mt.
 St. Helens is visible from Interstate 5, about 35 miles away.